pmikov/Math-Concepts-for-Developers-SoftUni---Exercises/README.md

 # Math-Concepts-for-Developers-SoftUni---Exercises
-Live Exercises and Homework done for "Math Concepts for Developers" course at SoftUni (May 2020, Certificate: https://softuni.bg/certificates/details/82705/f65c701a, 105 out of 110 points)
+Live Exercises and Homework done for "Math Concepts for Developers" course at SoftUni (May 2020)

 The course covers the following topics (4-hour Lectures + 4-hour Exercises & Labs):